California Institute of Technology - Chen Neuroscience Research Building

 The versatile design rethinks and reorganizes how different fields of science interact, so researchers can work together more productively.
 It enables the Chen Neuroscience Research Building to both retain the specialized spaces vital to neuroscience research, yet also bring together the various research groups that had been inefficiently dispersed through different levels of a building, or even different buildings on campus.

-An integrated design approach was taken to address the high energy usage programs of labs and vivarium to achieve the highest sustainability goals for the project.
+An integrated design approach was taken to address the high energy usage programs of labs to achieve the highest sustainability goals for the project.
 Natural gas-fired fuel cells were utilized to provide resilient primary power for the facility utilizing an on-site solution.
 High efficiency MEP systems with energy recovery throughout drove the EUI down and will provide long term energy savings.